Easy Yogurt Overnight Oats April 27, 2014

 Prep Time: 5 minutes

 Cook Time: 6 - 8 hours - (Overnight in Fridge)

 - 1/2 cup old-fashioned or rolled oats, uncooked

 - chopped nuts

-- In a small bowl, Tupperware container or mason jar, stir together uncooked old-fashioned or rolled oats, yogurt and milk.
+- In a small bowl, Tupperware container or mason jar, stir together uncooked old-fashioned or rolled oats, yogurt, milk and optional chia seeds.
 Cover and place in your fridge for a minimum of 6 hours to let the oats soak up some of the liquid.